InfiniteEndeavours/Milestone-3-Event-Site/README.md

 At time of deployment, the database had all tables dropped and recreated using SQLAlchemy.

+#### Cloud Development

+While it is an option to develop using a Cloud IDE, I chose not to do this.

+If you wish to use one, such aas CodeAnywhere, please copy all files from [this](https://github.com/Code-Institute-Org/ci-full-template) repository to the current one.

+You can then use CodeAnywhere to create a workspace based off of this repository.

+You will still need to do the following:

+- Create a virtual environment.
+- Activate the virtual environment.
+- Install program requirements.
+- Create a `.gitignore` file and add `env.py` to it.
+- Create the env.py file in the root of your project directory.
+- Add environemnt variables from above.

 ### Deployment

 I deployed this project on Heroku, with the use of ElephantSQL for database hosting.
 This was done by doing the